--> ''"[[FamousLastWords The horror... the horror...]]"''

 * The execution of the water buffalo is genuinely disturbing to watch given that at one point ''it looks directly at the camera''.

 * Willard is trying to find someone in charge at a chaotic, violent battle over a meaningless bridge upriver.
-He's led to a soldier named Roach who is called out to the trenches to take out a Viet Cong by sniping him with a grenade launcher.
+He's led to a soldier named Roach who is called out to the trenches to take out a Viet Cong sniper with his [[MoreDakka grenade launcher]].
 Willard asks him if he knows who's in command.
-The soldier just stares at him and says "Yeah," letting his silence confirm exactly what he's talking about.
+Roach just stares at him and says "Yeah" before walking away, letting his silence confirm [[WarIsHell exactly]] what he's talking about.